-Lewisham's 'Local Offer' gives information, relating to all the services and support available across education, health and social care and the voluntary sector, with the aim of making this information more accessible and transparent to families and the professionals who work with them.
+Lewisham's 'Local Offer' provides information about all the services and support available across education, health and social care and the voluntary sector.
+It aims to make this information more accessible and transparent to families and the professionals who work with them.
 The Lewisham Offer is available at www.lewisham.localoffer.org.uk.